Parenting Plans Attorney in St. Petersburg, Florida

 Legal Representation for St. Petersburg, FL, Parenting Plans

-Attorney Garth R. Goodman, PA, has years of experience representing St. Petersburg area clients in a wide range of family court cases, including difficult custody and visitation disputes.
+Attorney Garth R. Goodman, PA, has almost 30 years of experience representing St. Petersburg area clients in a wide range of family court cases, including difficult custody and visitation disputes.
 Whether your impending custody determination is part of a larger divorce case or a standalone legal issue between you and your co-parent, Attorney Goodman can provide the consistent legal support and responsive counsel you need to navigate your case successfully.

 Attorney Goodman takes time to learn as much as possible about each client’s circumstances, helping them make more informed decisions about the direction of their case.
 For example, a custody order that includes parenting rights and responsibilities will dictate where the children spend their time, which parent is responsible for making major decisions, and how they handle visitation.
 An experienced St. Petersburg custody and visitation attorney is an invaluable asset for any parent seeking to maximize their custody rights.